"If you don't see yourself in the culture, put yourself there because we need you."

 August - September: Post-production

 Real, valuable filmmaking experience is at the heart of our program.
-Film Independent provides Fellows with script consultation and individualized mentorship, equipment, and casting and post-production services to facilitate the development of Fellows' shorts.
+Film Independent provides script consultation and individualized mentorship, equipment, and casting and post-production services to facilitate the development of Fellows' shorts.
 In addition to a cash production grant, filmmakers are provided with resources for raising additional funds that will help bring their projects to fruition.

 Watch previously produced Project Involve Shorts.

 Each year we support a new, inclusive group of filmmakers with unique visions and diverse perspectives.

 Project Involve not only accepts writers and directors; we also invite producers, cinematographers, editors, animators, executives, programmers and critics from underrepresented communities to apply.